ConversationIM/backend/database/README.md

 #### Adding the Schema

 Regardless of whether you or not you have installed a visual database tool, you must add the schema named above.
-Keep in mind that the name is case-sensitive, so creating `Conversationim` or `conversationIM` will cause you to see plenty of errors later on.
+Keep in mind that the name is case-sensitive, so creating `Conversationim` or `ConversationIM` will cause you to see plenty of errors later on.

 ## Running the Migrations

 Once you have everything set up, you can keep your database in-sync very easily.
 Make sure that you have set the database-related environment variables described in the primary README, and then run the following command:

 ```
-flyway.sh migrate
+sh flyway.sh migrate
 ```

 You should see Flyway run through all of the existing migrations, applying each chronologically.
 If an error occurs, you will see details as to what went wrong.